cltl/SPT_crowd_data_analysis/README.md

 The data collection and analysis is still on-going.
 Therefore, additional analyses may be added.
 Please use the release labeled as Coling2020 to use the code published with the paper.

+Please contact Pia Sommerauer (pia [dot] sommerauer [at] vu [dot] nl) to obtain the most recent version of the dataset.

 ## Data

 Aggregated labels (according to evaluation results):

 - aggregated_labels/

 The directory contains aggregated crowd labels with the best aggregation method on the level of fine-grained relations ('relations') and coarse-grained relations ('levels').

 **Raw annotation output**